Rocket attacks hit Ukraine's Lviv as Biden visits Poland

 Lviv also has become a humanitarian staging ground for Ukraine, and the attacks could further complicate the already challenging process of sending aid to the rest of the country.

-The first strike involved two Russian rockets that hit an industrial area in the northeastern outskirts of Lviv and apparently injured five people, the regional governor, Maxym Kozytsky, said on Facebook.
+The first strike involved two Russian rockets that hit an industrial area in the northeastern outskirts of Lviv and apparently injured five people, the regional governor, Maksym Kozytskyy, said on Facebook.
 A thick, black plume of smoke billowed from the site for hours.

 In the dim, crowded bomb shelter under an apartment block a short ways from the first blast site, Ukrainets said she couldn’t believe she had to hide again after fleeing from Kharkiv, one of the most bombarded cities of the war.

-Note: This story has been updated to correct the spelling of the name of Maksym Kozytskyy, Lviv’s regional governor.